U.S. President Donald Trump declares a national emergency on March 13 to free up US $50 billion in federal resources to combat coronavirus.

 The rule of immunity from jurisdiction has a few exceptions.
 However, in this case, the rule does not serve to hold China accountable.
 According to the Foreign Sovereign Immunities Act (FSIA) issued in the U.S. in 1976, a foreign state shall not be exempt when firstly, the foreign state practices a commercial activity and this act has a direct effect in the U.S (§ 1605 (a) (2)), and secondly, when there is a territorial tort (§ 1605 (a) (5)).
 Considering the first exemption, the complaints failed to specify which relevant Chinese commercial activity, and what is the connection of this activity, to the pandemic situation in the U.S. The second exemption refers to damage, such as deaths, personal injury or damage to properties, caused by a foreign state in another state.

-Lawsuits in the U.S. also include acts by the Chinese government outside the U.S, saying that China did not fulfill international obligations.
+Lawsuits in the U.S. also includes acts by the Chinese government outside the U.S, saying that China did not fulfill international obligations.
 FSIA does not provide jurisdiction over these claims, nor can international law provide a solution.
 According to international law, to make China take international legal responsibility, there should be an unlawful act done by China that harms the U.S. Filing a lawsuit based on economic damage is not enough to find China guilty.
 In addition, it is necessary to prove the illegal act.
 If China had not fulfilled one of its WHO obligations, it would be a case of violating international law.
 In this case, the legal conflict needs to be judged by an international court.
 However, there is no international court with jurisdiction to judge such a dispute.
 The International Court of Justice can only receive, analyze, and judge a case if a country accepts its jurisdiction.
-Neither China nor the United States recognize the International Court of Justice’s jurisdiction.
+Neither China nor the United States recognize the International Court of Justice's jurisdiction.

 The path chosen by U.S. lawyers to support their clients suing China will not bring them the financial compensation they expect.
 Besides, these lawsuits are exposing the U.S. to the same legal risk that China is going through.
 Recently, a legal case against the U.S. was filed in China, seeking compensation for the reputation damage caused by President Donald Trump’s use of the expression “Chinese virus,” which would foster xenophobia and racism against those of Asian descent.